Adding Tabs in Forms To Ensure Smooth Rendering of Power Apps

-In the “OnSelect” functionality of the “Student Info,” enter the following code:
+In the “OnSelect” functionality for the “Student Info” button, enter the following code:

 Set(